leeweiming3/tp/docs/DeveloperGuide.md

   - Use case resumes from step 3.

 * 2e.
-Recruiter enters a positive integer for job number that is out of range.
+Recruiter enters a positive integer for job index that is out of range.
   - 2e1.
-Hirehub raises an error and asks the recruiter to provide correct job number from 1 to the number of jobs in the list.
+Hirehub raises an error and asks the recruiter to provide correct job index from 1 to the number of jobs in the list.
   - 2e2.
-Recruiter attempts to edit the job with valid job number within the range.
+Recruiter attempts to edit the job with valid job index within the range.
-  - Steps 2e1-2e2 are repeated until recruiter enters valid job number.
+  - Steps 2e1-2e2 are repeated until recruiter enters valid job index.
   - Use case resumes from step 3.